 The Swiss Development Cooperation Agency’s Humanitarian Aid Department has been active in Myanmar since 1994.

 Since 2012, its work has been complemented by a development cooperation program (Swiss Cooperation Strategy Myanmar 2013-2017 (2018)), focusing on the following four areas:

 - Peacebuilding, democratisation and protection of the civilian population

 Swiss nationals in Myanmar

 At the end of 2017, there were 137 Swiss nationals living in Myanmar.

 History of bilateral relations

-Myanmar (Burma) was a British colony from 1885 to 1948.
-Immediately after gaining its independence, it was recognised as a state by Switzerland.
-Switzerland and Myanmar have maintained diplomatic relations since 1956.
+Myanmar (Burma), composed of various kingdoms from the 11th century on, was under British rule from 1824 to 1948.
+Immediately after gaining its independence, it was recognized as a state by Switzerland.
+Diplomatic relations were established in 1956.
 An honorary consulate was located in the capital city Rangoon (now Yangon) from 1957 to 1965.
-In 2012, the Swiss Federal Council opened an embassy in Yangon in response to Myanmar's opening up to the world and democratic transition.
-The country has been called Myanmar since 1989.
+In 2012, Switzerland opened an embassy in Yangon in response to Myanmar's democratic transition and its opening up to the world